-^{} Note this is a Hilbert (and a Banach) space.
+Note this is a Hilbert (and a Banach) space.
 Solely for ease of replication, the data generating mechanism for these examples is simply multivariate standard normal, with the given correlations.
-N=126 (arbitrarily chosen for 6mos of trading days).
+N sims=25k, n obs=160.

 II.
 Definitions

 • Pearson's product moment correlation is defined as ρ ; its sample analog r uses sample moments: